Are You Ready to Look Forward. Live Fully. And Create a Life You Love?

-Resigning as General Manager of the Universe: Finding Balance in a World of Chaos
+Resigning as General Manager of the Universe: Finding Balance And Clarity in a World of Chaos

 For many of us, life is anything but balanced.
 It’s more like a colossal collision between the thousands of things pulling at our time…the demands of work, home and everything in between…not to mention arms and legs if you have kids.
 In this interactive session, Kim shares her own lessons learned about balancing the chaos of life through the demands of being a wife, mom, friend, cancer survivor, passionate volunteer, entrepreneur, as well as dozens of other hats she wears.
 Learn the five steps to “resigning as general manager of the universe”: saying no, setting priorities, delegating more, eliminating things that drain us, and taking “me” time.
 Audiences leave “resigning as general manager of the universe” and with a renewed sense of empowerment by taking back their own life, one in which they are thriving instead of simply surviving.

 The Rollercoaster Ride of Life: Learning to Throw Your Hands Up, Scream and Find the Joy